 Attachment A

-Guidelines for Standard Diploma Credit Accommodations for Students with Disabilities
+Proposed Revisions to the Guidelines for Standard Diploma Credit Accommodations for Students with Disabilities

-Adopted

-September 28, 2017

 Student Eligibility Criteria

 Credit accommodations for the Standard Diploma shall be determined by the student’s Individualized Education Program (IEP) team or 504 plan committee, including the student where appropriate, at any point after the student’s eighth grade year.
 The school must secure the informed written consent of the parent/guardian and the student, as appropriate, to choose credit accommodations after review of the student’s academic history and full disclosure of the student’s options.